 The reef around Lehua Crater is in excellent condition, with little traffic and disruption to its natural state.
 Coral reefs offer the best snorkeling opportunities as they are feeding grounds for many varieties of reef fish and other marine life species.
-Coral reef systems are mostly made up of calcium, but the outer most layers of the coral are actually alive.
+Coral reef systems are mostly made up of calcium, but the outermost layers of the coral are actually alive.
 Therefore, coral should never be touched as it damages the living organisms and can also cause deep cuts very easily.
-Hawaii’s reefs offer brilliant colors of yellows, pinks, and blues.

-The dramatic underwater landscape of Lehua, with excellent reef structure, unusual rock formations and deep drop offs, provide nutrient rich waters where fish congregate.
+The dramatic underwater landscape of Lehua, with excellent reef structure, unusual rock formations, and deep drop-offs, provides nutrient-rich waters where fish congregate.
 While on our snorkel tour at Lehua crater, you will commonly encounter large schools of brightly colored fish, including pyramid, milletseed, and pennant butterflyfish.
 Many other butterflyfish frequent the area, including raccoon, fourspot, longnose and the saddleback.
 Other colorful reef fish nearby include wrasses, tangs, and bandit angelfish.
 Wrasses are bright, multicolored fish, known to set up cleaning stations where they will clean larger fish, eating parasites.
 They are often neon yellow, blue, orange, purple, and black.

-Scorpionfish also known as Hawaiian turkeyfish, or lionfish, is a very colorful fish easily recognizable by its feather-like multicolored spines.
+Scorpionfish, also known as Hawaiian turkeyfish, or lionfish, are a very colorful fish easily recognizable by its feather-like multicolored spines.
 These spines are poisonous and should not be touched.
 Trumpetfish are long and skinny fish that often change color from bright yellow to green or light blue.
 They can grow up to three feet long, but most are smaller.

 Colorful Fish are Just the Beginning!

-In addition to a great variety of reef fish, you may be lucky enough to encounter some bigger marine life that frequent the area.
-Manta rays are a special treat for snorkelers, not to be confused with sting rays, manta rays are large, flat, cautious creatures without a stinger.
+In addition to a great variety of reef fish, you may be lucky enough to encounter some bigger marine life that frequent the area on our Niihau tour.
+Manta rays are a special treat for snorkelers; not to be confused with stingrays, manta rays are large, flat, cautious creatures without a stinger.
 Consider yourself lucky if you get to encounter a manta ray or the spotted eagle ray that are common in the waters around Niihau.

 The Hawaiian Monk Seal is frequently spotted around Lehua crater.
 It is one of the rarest marine mammals in the world.
 They average around seven feet in length and weigh between 300-600 pounds.
 They, along with the Hawaiian Hoary Bat, are the only native mammals to Hawaii.
 Fewer than 1,500 monk seals remain, so you are lucky to spot one.
 They feed on lobsters, octopus, eels, flatfish, and other small reef fish and small invertebrates.
 They can dive up to 500 feet and remain underwater for twenty minutes at a time.

-Sharks are rarely seen on our snorkeling tour, but have no fear, because contrary to their reputation they are very shy and will avoid snorkelers.
+Sharks are rarely seen on our snorkeling Niihau tour, but have no fear, because contrary to their reputation, the species we typically encounter are very shy and will avoid snorkelers.
 Small white-tip and black-tip reef sharks hang near reefs and prefer shallow water, so these are the variety most likely to be seen.
-A rare encounter with a Whale Shark has occurred; these massive, gentle creatures can get up to forty feet long, they aren’t spotted often so definitely grab the camera if one shows up.
+A rare encounter with a whale shark has occurred; these massive, gentle creatures can get up to forty feet long, they aren’t spotted often so definitely grab the camera if one shows up.